The 29 Best Stores Like Burlington Coat Factory

 But if you’re like me and would rather avoid in-person shopping, Stein Mart is a great alternative to stores like Burlington and Ross.

-After closing their physical stores in 2020, Stein Mart relaunched as an online-only retailer, offering women’s fashions (sorry, fellas) and home decor items at affordable prices.
+After closing their physical stores in 2020, Stein Mart relaunched as an online-only retailer, offering women’s and men’s fashions and home decor items at affordable prices.

 Check Out Stein Mart ➤

-Bealls Outlet is an extension of the Florida-based Bealls department stores, but you may know it as Burkes Outlet, depending on which state you live in.
+Bealls is the sister store of the Florida-based Bealls Florida department stores, but you may know it by it’s former name, Burke’s, depending on which state you live in.

 Confusing names aside, it’s what’s on the inside that counts:

-They offer brand name clothing for the whole family, plus jewelry, beauty products, home decor items, and more, at lower prices than the flagship store.
+They offer tons of brand-name clothing for the whole family, plus jewelry, beauty products, home decor items, and more, at lower prices than the flagship store.

 Check Out Bealls Outlet ➤